-Another sneaky trick drone pilots have adopted is putting their Lipo batteries in insulated bags, like this one.
+Another sneaky trick drone pilots have adopted is putting their Lipo batteries in insulated bags.
 Again, you could even put them inside a glove and place that inside the bag for maximum insulation.
 You could even put a couple of hand warms around the bag just to be safe.

 If you’re going to be flying in a mountainous environment you should be aware that flying at an increased altitude will mean that the propellers have to spin faster.
 This will cause your battery to deplete quicker and when paired with cold temperatures, you’re battery life could be dramatically reduced.

 Download our FREE eBook for 10 actionable ways you can generate an income with your drone today!

 Fully Charge Your Batteries

 As I have already mentioned, flying in cold weather will reduce your flight time.
 Therefore, you should never fly with your batteries only half charged.
 Fully charge them up 12-24 hours before you fly for maximum capacity.

 If you’re flying a pro-sumer grade drone such as a DJI, you can set the app to display your batteries voltage.
 It is very important that you do this and that you pay it close attention throughout your flight.

 If you’re battery goes below 3.2, volts you should land immediately.
 It’s best to be cautious when flying a drone in cold weather, if you’re voltage hits 3.6V, you should land your drone and swap batteries.

 This is an obvious one and applies to drone piloting what ever the weather.
 In the winter months however, the risk of moisture damaging your drone is increased.